 - Date now shown unambiguously in splash screen as DD-MMM-YYYY (e.g, 27-FEB-2011)

-13) Low end clock generation with Si570 clock chip
+13) NEW FEATURE: Low end clock generation with Si570 clock chip

 - Si570 software driver updated to allow frequency generation down to 3.5 MHz, allowing the LO to work as follows: